Trying to plan your next vacation and have major sticker shock? Scroll to find out some affordable spring break trips for families in the U.S.

 - Kona Kai Resort & Spa is located near private beaches, lush tropical gardens, and offers astounding bay and marina views along San Diego’s most magnificent stretch of waterfront.

-Acadia National Park can get extremely crowded with visitors later on in the summer.
+Nature lovers will especially love Maine during this time of the year.
+Acadia National Park can get extremely crowded with visitors later on in the summer months.
 Heading into this epic park will give your family a more intimate experience.
-Plus, there are tons of things to do near Acadia that your whole family will love.
+Plus, there are tons of things to do near Acadia that your whole family will love, including hiking along scenic trails with breathtaking coastal views.

 Is your family looking to get one more chance at skiing for the year?
 Sugarloaf in Maine has year-round skiing, along with spring activities for your family to take advantage of.